The paradox of success.

 It prevents us from doing what we do best and letting others do what they do best.

 It stifles growth and pushes others away from us.

 Great leaders understand the distinctions of today’s tumultuous marketplace.

-They’ve given up the need to control events, have come to terms with their egos, and are dedicated to adding value and happiness to people’s lives.
+They’ve given up the need to control events, have come to terms with their identities, and are dedicated to adding value and happiness to people’s lives.

 They embrace change.